-- Inspection transfer via a data mailbox system - Unknown carrier name & address and "snapshot" lookup - Weekly refresh of local ISS carrier snapshot databases - Carrier information availability via the Internet
+- Inspection transfer via a data mailbox system, - Unknown carrier name & address and "snapshot" lookup, - Weekly refresh of local ISS carrier snapshot databases, - Carrier information availability via the Internet.

-The next major addition to SAFER is implementation of a 30-day past inspection database, and query retrieval system.
-This is expected to be operational by early Spring 1998 with release of ASPEN version 1.4.
+The next major addition to SAFER was implementation of a 30-day past inspection database, and query retrieval system.
+This was operational by Summer 1998 with release of ASPEN version 1.4.

 Widespread deployment of SAFER to State users has proved to be more complex than originally anticipated.
 Currently, SAFER use is limited to beta testing with about 30 users in three States (CT, DE, NY).
-In the coming months we expect SAFER to be deployed in MD, VA, PA, NJ, RI, WV, WA, and NE.
-Additional States will follow quickly after that.
-We anticipate 200 State SAFER/ASPEN 1.3 users by January 1998 and over 1,000 by the end of 1998.